gohugoio/hugo/content/en/render-hooks/_index.md

 ---
 title: Render hooks
 linkTitle: Overview
-description: Create render hooks to override the rendering of markdown to HTML.
+description: Create render hooks to override the rendering of Markdown to HTML.
 categories: []
 keywords: []
 menu: